disha2sinha/Data-Structures-and-Algorithms/README.md

 **Algorithm:**

-Array p{1...n+1] contains sizes of matrices to be multiplied where is n is the number of matrices **Matrix-chain-multiplication(array p[1...n, int n)**
+Array p{1...n+1] contains sizes of matrices to be multiplied where is n is the number of matrices.

+**Matrix-chain-multiplication(array p[1...n, int n)**

  1. Declare two arrays m[1...n,1...n]  and b[1....n,1....n];